 Lesson #4: The need to improve equity.

 Governments have learned the hard way that the wrong solution can result in compounding systemic racism through inequitable funding distribution.
 They’ve also discovered that certain barriers to apply may disproportionately impact distinct populations, including rural communities.
 Submittable is an inclusive solution that can help governments reach more equitable outcomes, including in the following ways:

 - Submittable is mobile responsive.
-Roughly 80% of applications come via mobile phone.
-This is especially important during a pandemic, when libraries where some populations have historically accessed the internet may be closed or unsafe, or in rural communities where Internet access might be limited.
+Up to 80% of grant applications come via mobile phone.
+This is especially important during emergencies (such as a pandemic or natural disaster) which restrict access to libraries, where some populations have historically accessed the internet, or in rural communities where Internet access might be limited.

 - Submittable is easy to use.
-Often, those who are most vulnerable to threats such as COVID-19 may not have the highest technological literacy.
+Often, those who are most vulnerable to a threat may not have the highest technological literacy.
 Submittable is a straightforward platform that is highly rated for ease of use on top software review sites.

 - Submittable is highly accessible.
 Submittable attained a VPAT affirming it is accessible to people with a wide range of disabilities.

-- Submittable’s Review AI is an inclusive technology.
-The Review AI can read more than just receipts or other more traditional documentation.
-For instance, an applicant can describe their business goals and accomplishments in their own words, even over video, and the AI will have the ability to evaluate that information fairly.
+- Submittable’s Automated Review is an inclusive technology.
+Automated Review can read more than just receipts or other more traditional documentation.
+For instance, an applicant can describe their business goals and accomplishments in their own words, and the technology will have the ability to evaluate that information fairly.